Think Tank School

 - Policy Projects

 All fellows apply to the Think Tank School with a policy problem that they would like to work on during the School or are already working on in their everyday work.
-During the School, they apply the newly acquired tools to their policy problem and develop individual policy projects to tackle the chosen problems.
+During the School, they apply the newly acquired tools to their policy problem.
+Step-by-step, they develop and implement individual policy projects to address their chosen problems.

 - Study Trip

-The training includes a study trip to Brussels to get to know the political landscape in the EU capital, network with EU policy-makers and gain ideas and inspiration for one's own work (if the Covid-19 pandemic and possible travel restrictions allow).
+The third module of the Think Tank School is a study trip to Brussels that gives the fellows the opportunity to get to know the political landscape in the EU capital, network with EU policy-makers, and gain new ideas for their own work (if the COVID-19 pandemic and possible travel restrictions allow).

 - Peer Learning and Learning Exchanges

-At the beginning of the training, fellows form tandems in which they advise and accompany each other in the implementation of their policy projects.
-Through peer coaching formats they are enabled to support each other professionally.
+At the beginning of the Think Tank School, fellows form tandems in which they advise and accompany each other in the implementation of their policy projects.
+Through peer coaching formats, they are enabled to support each other professionally.
 In addition, self-organized work visits to the organizations of other program participants are encouraged.

-During the project phases, weekly community calls are held online where the fellows present their project progress.
-In addition, thematic inputs are provided by experts every other week.
+During the project phases, bi-weekly community calls are held online in which the fellows present their project progress and receive feedback from their peers.
+Expert webinars provide additional thematic input.

 - Networking Activities

-For fellows, the Think Tank School provides a unique opportunity to both learn new skills and practices and to apply and test those skills in the context of your policy project.
+For fellows: The Think Tank School provides you with a unique opportunity to both learn new skills and to apply and test those skills in the context of your policy project.
 You will receive guidance and feedback to design and implement an innovative and effective policy project.
-In addition, you will be able to meet and network with peers, policymakers, and think tank stakeholders, to expand your professional network.
-After participation in the Think Tank School, fellows will become members of the Bosch Alumni Network, a global platform which brings together around 7,500 former and current fellows, grantees and employees of the Robert Bosch Stiftung and its partners, as well as MercatorGlobe, the alumni network of Stiftung Mercator.
+In addition, you will be able to meet and network with peers, policy-makers, and think tank stakeholders to expand your professional network.
+After participating in the Think Tank School, all fellows will become members of the Bosch Alumni Network, a global platform that brings together around 7,500 former and current fellows, grantees, and employees of the Robert Bosch Stiftung and its partners, as well as MercatorGlobe, the alumni network of Stiftung Mercator.

-For organizations, the Think Tank School offers an applied way to systematically train and empower your think tank staff, provide a safe space to try out new methods as well as gain insights into new approaches to think tank work.
-The transfer of knowledge from the School to the organizations is a central component of the program.
+For organizations: The Think Tank School is a practical way to systematically train and empower your think tank staff, gain insights into new approaches to think tank work, build your network with other think tanks, and provide a safe space to experiment with new forms and designs for projects.
+The transfer of knowledge from the School to your organization is a central component of the program.

 - Fellows 2021